Final Fantasy: Legend of the Crystals

 - Large and in Charge: Valkas, commander of Tycoon's air force, is far taller and wider than the rest of the cast.

 - MacGuffin Girl: Linaly becomes this after the Wind Crystal jumps into her torso to hide from Deathgyunos.
+Cue various attempts to kidnap or otherwise secure her for the Crystal's sake.

 - Mecha-Mooks: Ra Devil's forces are made up of these.